 - Characterization Marches On: When Bunshichi first appears, he demonstrates a skill akin to super-hearing, able to tell what's going on with the fight inside the bowling alley while he's standing on the roof.
 This skill is never used or mentioned again.
 This may in fact have been a leftover character element from Oh Great!'s original draft of the series, wherein Bunschichi was the "Old Man" who had mastered every style of martial arts and several other esoteric skills.
 Thus, his first appearance may have been before the author settled on him being a pure brawler with no formal training.

-- The Determinator: He is able to pummel Shin into the dust and knock him out cold; despite the fact that Shin knocked him into a car and stabbed Reiki into his legs repeatedly, Bunshichi was still able to walk, punch, and kick with the same amount of power as per usual.
+- Determinator: Despite the fact that Shin knocked him into a car and stabbed Reiki into his legs repeatedly, Bunshichi was still able to get up, walk and pummel Shin into the dust, knocking him out cold.

 - Did You Just Punch Out Cthulhu?: He's about the only person who can take on Shin at his craziest.